LFhase/PAIR/README.md

 To use `PAIR-s`, simply add the corresponding functions or replace the original `model_selection.py` with ours, and then run the corresponding commands in DomainBed.

+## Tips
+- For deep networks, it might be a bit hard to apply PAIR to tune the whole models together.
+In this case, we recommend to first pretrain the feature extractor with our newly released feature learning algorithm [FeAT](https://github.com/LFhase/FeAT), and then freeze it and tune the last layer with PAIR! 😆😆😆

 ## Misc